segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

   }
 }
 ```
-Segment sends Group calls to Supervised AI as a `group` event.
+Segment sends Group calls to DataBrain as a `group` event.